10 Best Password Managers for Chrome in 2024: Top Deals

 roboform.com

-RoboForm has the best form-filling capabilities on the market.
+RoboForm offers the most advanced form-filling capabilities available on the market.
 Most of the password managers on this list offer pretty good auto-filling for credit cards, bank info, and home addresses.
-However, RoboForm offers 7 different templates for things like passports, vehicle registration, tax ID and income, etc. During my tests, I simply selected an identity in the RoboForm Chrome extension and clicked auto-fill, and then the extension automatically filled in all the details into various kinds of advanced web forms… with no errors at all!
+However, RoboForm offers 7 templates for things like passports, vehicle registration, tax ID and income, etc (there’s also a custom template).
+During my tests, I simply selected an identity in the RoboForm Chrome extension and clicked auto-fill, and then the extension automatically filled in all the details into various kinds of advanced web forms… with no errors at all!

 RoboForm also comes with: